-Trade log: Lithium hydroxide monohydrate min 56.5% LiOH.H2O battery grade, spot prices CIF China, Japan & Korea
+Trade log: Lithium hydroxide monohydrate min 56.5% LiOH.H2O battery grade, spot prices cif China, Japan & Korea

-Trade log for lithium hydroxide monohydrate min 56.5% LiOH.H2O battery grade, spot prices, cif China, Japan & Korea, including business, bids, offers and assessments reported to Fastmarkets.
+The lithium hydroxide monohydrate min 56.5% LiOH.H2O battery grade, spot prices cif China, Japan & Korea trade log including business, bids, offers and assessments reported to Fastmarkets.

 Fastmarkets publishes trades logs for its key price assessments and indices to bring more transparency into the markets it covers and the pricing process it applies.

-Fastmarkets assessed the lithium hydroxide monohydrate min 56.5%LiOH.H2O battery grade, spot prices, cif China, Japan &Korea, at $9-10 per kg on Thursday July 9.
+Fastmarkets assessed the lithium hydroxide monohydrate min 56.5% LiOH.H2O battery grade, spot prices cif China, Japan & Korea at $ 8.8-10 per kg on Thursday August 6.

 - Prices indicated at $9.00